Alexander Ure, 1st Baron Strathclyde: Life

 to 1909, and as Lord Advocate from February 1909 to 1913.
-He was an enthusiastic supporter of Lloyd George's 1909–10 budget.
+He was an enthusiastic supporter of David Lloyd George's 1909–10 budget.
 He was sworn of the Privy Council in 1909.
 In 1909, he conducted the prosecution of Oscar Slater for murder; the conviction was later quashed on appeal.

-During his working life he lived at 31 Heriot Row, a large Georgian townhouse, in Edinburgh's Second New Town.
+He lived at 31 Heriot Row, a large Georgian townhouse, in Edinburgh's Second New Town.

-On leaving Parliament he was raised to the bench as Lord Strathclyde and appointed Lord Justice General, a post he held until 1920.
+On leaving Parliament, he was raised to the bench as Lord Strathclyde and appointed Lord Justice General, a post he held until 1920.
 He was raised to the Peerage as Baron Strathclyde, of Sandyford in the County of Lanark, in 1914.
 In 1917, he was appointed to the Order of the British Empire as a Knight Grand Cross.
 He is said to have been skilled in cross-examination, and was more suited to life as an advocate than as a judge.

 He retired to his father's house of Cairndhu in Helensburgh in 1920 and died there in 1928.
 He is buried in Helensburgh Cemetery.

 Notable trials

-Ure famously oversaw the trial of alleged murderer, Oscar Slater, now seen as a serious mis-trial.
-Although Ure sentenced him to death in 1909.
+Ure famously prosecuted alleged murderer, Oscar Slater, now seen as a serious mistrial.
+Slater was sentenced to death in 1909.
 The sentence was commuted to life imprisonment.
 Following a campaign by Arthur Conan Doyle and others, Slater received a pardon, but only after having served 18 years in Peterhead Prison.

 Family

-In 1879 he married Margaret McDowell Steven. their only child was a daughter, Chruistopbel Helen Ure, who died in 1918, before the Baron's death.
+In 1879, he married Margaret McDowell Steven; their only child was a daughter, Christobel Helen Ure, who died in 1918, before the Baron's death.

 The peerage therefore became extinct on his death.